Body image: Social media

 Reports have also shown that the messages delivered by "fitspiration" websites are sometimes identical to the "thinspiration" or pro-anorexia types.
 This is evident through "language inducing guilt about weight or the body, and promoted dieting".
 The marketing of restrictive diets to young women as a form of self care can cause "increasingly disordered eating", and orthorexia, an obsession with the right and wrong types of food.

-In an international study of social media apps, photo-based social media apps, predominately Facebook, Instagram and Snapchat, are found to have a negative impact on the body image of men more than non photo-based social media apps.

-Unrealistic beauty standards

-On the other hand, social media has created unrealistic beauty standards.
-Many individuals are mentally and physically struggling to keep a healthy mind and body.
-Men and women often harm themselves by trying all sorts of diets or taking all sorts of pills to look like their favorite influencers and celebrities, unfortunately often times the look of the people they idealized is the result of medical procedures.
-In fact, more and more influencers and celebrities change the way they look, with the help of medical procedures.
-For example, the “plump lip” trend appeared years ago advertised by celebrities which resulted in an increase of 759% in botox procedures since the 2000s.
-We can also notice that the images that are posted every day on social media are idealized and unrealistic resulting from society's unreasonably high expectations.

-Attempts to improve
+Attempted social media tackling of the issue

 In an attempt to tackle such issues, the UK launched a national campaign called Be Real, after findings showed 76% of secondary school students who learnt about body confidence in class felt more positive about themselves.
-The goal of this movement was thus to improve body confidence through educational resources provided to schools, and persuading the media, businesses, and the diet industry to endorse different body shapes and sizes instead.
+The stated goal of this movement was to improve body confidence through educational resources provided to schools, and persuading the media, businesses, and the diet industry to endorse different body shapes and sizes instead.

 Social media platforms such as Instagram have banned the use of "thinspiration and "thinspo" related hashtags.
 Other solutions include the promotion of hashtags such as #SelfLove and #BodyPositivity, and the promotion of "transformation photos", side-by-side images displaying an individual's fitness or weight-loss progress, which users have utilized to showcase the deceptiveness of social media.
-In an effort to alleviate eating disorders, Eating Disorder Hope launched the Pro-Recovery Movement, a live Twitter chat encouraging sufferers to celebrate self-love and a positive body image, through recovery subject matters.

-Project HEAL introduced a campaign called #WhatMakesMeBeautiful, with the aim of celebrating admirable attributes other than appearance.
+Eating Disorder Hope launched the Pro-Recovery Movement, a live Twitter chat encouraging sufferers to celebrate self-love and a positive body image, through recovery subject matters.
+Project HEAL introduced a campaign called #WhatMakesMeBeautiful, with the stated aim of celebrating admirable attributes other than appearance.

 There have been recent demands for social media sites to highlight photos that have been edited and prevent universal publication.

-Companies in France who want to avoid a fine must label their post if the image has been altered for enhancement.